TildaPublishingOfficial/tilda-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

-Q: How automate update page on worpress after publish page on Tilda?
+Q: How do I automate page updates on WordPress after publishing my Tilda pages?
-A: Set on Tilda.cc next url for callback http://example.com/wp-admin/admin-ajax.php?action=nopriv_tilda_sync_event
+A: On Tilda, go to the Site Settings → Export → API Integration and set the following Webhook URL: http://example.com/wp-admin/admin-ajax.php?action=nopriv_tilda_sync_event

-Q: Where find official repository for this plugin?
+Q: Where can I find the official repository for this plugin?
-A: Official repository on [GitHub page](https://github.com/greensun7/tilda-wordpress-plugin).
+A: Please find the official repository on this [GitHub page](https://github.com/greensun7/tilda-wordpress-plugin).

-Q: Something is broken, or I have a great idea.
+Q: Something’s broken / I have a great idea, how can I contact you?
-A: Please create an issue on the [GitHub page](https://github.com/greensun7/tilda-wordpress-plugin) or send email on team@tilda.cc.
-Creating a pull request with a fix is an even better option.
+A: Please create an issue on the [GitHub page](https://github.com/greensun7/tilda-wordpress-plugin) or send an email to team@tilda.cc.
+Creating a pull request is an even better option.

 == Screenshots ==

-1. After create page: screenshort3.jpg
+1. After create page: screenshot-1.jpg
-2. Page where plugin on: screenshort2.jpg
+2. Page where plugin on: screenshot-2.jpg
 3. Page with list project and pages from tilda.cc http://images.tildacdn.info/4af42b78-3494-4a85-ba10-15c2315af6f6/1.jpg

 == Changelog ==